FAIR LABOR STANDARDS ACT

 • Non-Union employees levels 11 and below whose conditions of employment follow the APA/APSA contract

-For additional information, please refer to the collective bargaining agreements or the overtime and time tracking chart.
+For additional information, please refer to the collective bargaining agreements, the current overtime and time tracking chart, or the July 1, 2024 overtime and time tracking chart